Content is King! – Blogging Guidelines

 3. Others will choose to link to your site

-I could write all day about the effects that blogging have on a site’s Google rankings, but instead I’d simply like to share the Blogging Guidelines that I give to my clients.
+I could write all day about the effects that blogging has on a site’s Google rankings, but instead I’d simply like to share the Blogging Guidelines that I give to my clients.
 Please note that the opinions are all mine and that I am always open to discussion.
 If I’m known for anything, changing my mind has to be at the top of the list.
 Also note that I wrote these many years ago in a Galaxy far, far away & they may not be as up-to-date as when I wrote them.

 Blog Writing Guidelines (according to Bernie)